Your details have been received

 Koh Lipe has three main beaches with Pattaya beach being the main docking port for boats coming and going from the island.
 This flurry of activity all day changes the atmosphere of the beach making it one of the less appealing options when looking for a chilled beach to spend the day or for swimming.
-The one-kilometre sandy strip is lined with all types of accommodation, restaurants and bars and is the main entry point for Walking Street.
+The one-kilometre sandy strip is lined with all types of accommodation, a few restaurants and bars and is the main entry point for Walking Street.
 After the sun goes down, the beach is very lively along with Walking Street.
 It does have a party vibe and you can catch a beach fire show and enjoy late-night beats.

 Koh Lipe Walking Street